danielrriggs/danielrriggs.github.io/content/Samkhya.md

 Dualistic orthodox school of Hindu philosophy.

+Samkhysa is an atheistic doctrine.
+Yoga philosophy is an offshoot of Samkhya.

 [[Samkhya]] divides existence and individual being into two aspects: [[Purusha]] and [[Prakriti]].
 Existence and the individual being arise when [[Purusha]] and [[Prakriti]] come together.

 The two sides of Sankhya, [[Purusha]] and [[Prakriti]], are the source of all [[Creation]].